0xSpaceShard/starknet-devnet/README.md

 Devnet predeploys `--accounts` with some `--initial-balance`.
 The accounts get charged for transactions according to the `--gas-price`.
 A `--seed` can be used to regenerate the same set of accounts.
 Read more about it in the [Run section](#run).

-To get the code of the account (currently a modified version of OpenZeppelin v0.4.0b), use one of the following:
+To get the code of the account (currently fork of OpenZeppelin's [v0.4.0b](https://github.com/OpenZeppelin/cairo-contracts/releases/tag/v0.4.0b)), use one of the following:

 - `GET /get_code?contractAddress=<ACCOUNT_ADDRESS>`
 - [Starknet CLI](https://www.cairo-lang.org/docs/hello_starknet/cli.html#get-code): `starknet get_code --contract_address <ACCOUNT_ADDRESS> --feeder_gateway_url <DEVNET_URL>`